 - If you have been diagnosed with anything other than the coronavirus by a medical professional, we ask you to stay home until you are symptom free.
-You will not have to self-quarantine for 14 days.

 What if I have high risk health issues?

 - Please consult your doctor first.
 IFB’s medical staff is also available to answer your questions.
-See your supervisor if you would like to get in touch with our staff.
+See your supervisor if you would like to get in touch with our medical staff.
 Leadership will work with you as we address any concerns.
 You can also visit the CDC’s website for more information here: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html.

 What if there is a case of Coronavirus at an IFB location?